 That will kill you, and I do not do that.

-Um others are saying, I'll get you a cigar, I'll get I'll get you anything you want.
+I'll get you anything you want.

-Uh I've never met a woman like that in person.
+I've never met a woman like that in person.

-Uh I only hear that from people I don't know.
+I only hear that from people I don't know.

 I never have.

-I honest to God.
+Honest to God.

 This came up the other day.

-And a woman called to say, Yep, works every time I try it.
+And a woman called to say, yep, works every time I try it.

-And I was listening to all this and stunned and I have never in my whole life had any woman with whom I've been in a relationship offer to get me anything.
+I have never in my whole life had any woman with whom I've been in a relationship offer to get me anything.

-I mean it it's incredible.
+I mean, it's incredible.

 That's been my training with women from the early days of feminism.

-I I've I don't have an application sturdily, and that's the point.
+I don't have an application sturdily, and that's the point.

 Demanding it just makes it worse.

-Um this is all this is all foreign to me.
+So this is all foreign to me.

-I'll get you whatever you want, man.
+I'll get you whatever you want.

-And some of them based on my health and their concern for my health and their desire that I be around forever, and others on the basis of you lazy bum, get up and go get it yourself.
+And some of them based on my health and their concern for my health and their desire that I be around forever.

 That's what commercial breaks are for.

-It's running sort of like what you said to me.
+Sort of like what you said to me.

 So that I understand.